This article has been updated from its original text.

 Don’t forget the java.

 If the thought of camping without your morning coffee sends you into a panic, don’t worry.
 Gear has come a long way, and lightweight coffee makers are available to help you enjoy your morning to the fullest.
-The Cafflano Kompact is our favorite, since it’s made from food grade silicone, weighs only 8 ounces, and compacts down to 1.2 inches in height.
+The Cafflano Kompact is one of our favorites, since it’s made from food grade silicone, weighs only 8 ounces, and compacts down to 1.2 inches in height.

 Use small fires or camp stoves to cook your food.

-Today’s camp stoves can boil water in under four minutes using a few sticks that you find on the ground.
-The Ultralight Nano is one example.
-Using less fuel means you carry less weight and spend less time sourcing firewood.
+Today’s camp stoves can boil water in just a few minutes using a few sticks that you find on the ground.
+The Ironclad Rocket Stove is one example.
+While better for canoe and car camping due to its size and weight, the Ironclad’s unique and efficient design means you’ll spend less time sourcing firewood.

 Eating out.
 Literally.

-The wonderful thing about eating a meal outdoors is that everything tastes better.
+What food to bring camping can be an easy choice when there are so many options.
+The wonderful thing about eating a meal outdoors?
+Everything tastes better.
 Take some time to prepare your food in the days before you leave and you’ll not only reduce waste, you’ll also benefit from the added nutritional value.

 Do you have a favorite camping food?
 Share with us in the comments below.